DMD1070/DMD1070.github.io/lessons/1-hello-world.md

 What was life like before the web?
 Try to imagine (or recall) how you would accomplish these tasks without the web:

-- Read the menu of a local restaraunt
+- Read the menu of a local restaurant
 - Buy concert tickets
 - Find the best driving route to Portland, Maine
 - Book a trip to San Francisco
 - Find out the score of a football game
-- Check the balane of your bank account
+- Check the balance of your bank account
 - Find out if the dry cleaner is open
 - Find the best price for a new pair of shoes